unification-com/docs/src/mainchain/software/cosmovisor/install_statesync_cosmovisor.md

 ### 2.2 Create cosmovisor environment file

-Create an environment variable file which will laod into the `systemd` service, modifying `/FULL/PATH/TO/` as
+Create an environment variable file which will load into the `systemd` service, modifying `/FULL/PATH/TO/` as
 required:

 ```bash